The Director Of The Year’s Most-Hyped Movie Isn’t Playing Hollywood’s Game

 Baker understands auteurism’s practical value.
 “It’s a marketing idea,” he told me.
 “It’s a way of moving forward.”
 But that doesn’t mean that he and Bergoch will start packing their films with well-known stars.
 Back when they were casting Tangerine, they could have started “adding names,” as Baker put it, “just for the sake of adding names — so that the distributor can sell the film to every territory around the world.”
 Instead, they chose to work with a largely unknown cast, including many first-time actors.

 But then Dafoe saw Tangerine and heard Baker and Bergoch were casting for a new film.
 “I got my hands on the beautiful screenplay for The Florida Project,” Dafoe told me.
 “It introduced me to a world I didn’t know existed — a world I wanted to inhabit.
-I met with Sean in New York, and was excited we would be shooting in an operating motel, mixing actors with non-traditional casting.”
+I met with Sean in New York, and was excited we would be shooting in an operating motel, mixing actors with nontraditional casting.”

 That’s a mix that Baker wants to maintain moving forward.
 He remains wary of, say, casting someone like Jennifer Lawrence in the role of Halley.
 He loves unknown faces in films, especially in terms of how they allow you to be drawn into the newness of a character.
 There’s also the issue of a known star “putting on” the markers of class as she would makeup.
 “When you see a celebrity that you know lives in Bel-Air who, onscreen, is resorting to sex work for her child, it feels like it’s actually going for titillation,” he said.